james-w/notlang/README.md

    - Python for the syntax, interpreter
    - PyPy for the JIT
-   - Haskell for the type system
+   - Haskell/Rust for the type system
    - http://eev.ee/blog/2015/02/28/sylph-the-programming-language-i-want for lots of interesting ideas.